jamesmh/PersonalBlog/source/_posts/Async-Await-For-The-Rest-Of-Us.md

 _P.S.
 If you do want to dig into this topic more the best starting point is [I'd suggest starting with this article.](https://blog.stephencleary.com/2012/02/async-and-await.html)_

+# Why Async?

+What's the benefit of using `async/await`?

+## For Web Developers

+If you build web apps using .Net technologies - the answer is simple: **Scalability**.

+When you make IO calls - database queries, file reading, reading from HTTP requests, etc. - the  thread that is handling the current HTTP request is **just waiting**.

+That's it. **It's just waiting for a result to come back from the operating system.**

+Performing a database query, for example, ultimately asks the operating system to connect to the database, send a message and get a message in return.
+But that is the OS making these requests - **not your app.**

+**IO takes time.** Time where the waiting thread (in your app) could be used to do other stuff - especially **handling other HTTP requests**.

+> Using `async/await` allows your .Net web apps to be able to handle **more HTTP requests while waiting for IO to complete.**

+## For Desktop/App Developers

+But desktop apps don't handle HTTP requests...

+Well, desktop apps **do** handle user input (keyboard, mouse, etc.), animations, etc. And there's only **one UI thread** to do that.

+### User Input Is User Input

+If we consider that HTTP requests in a web app are _just user input_, and desktop (or app) keyboard and mouse events are _just user input_ - then it's actually worse for desktop/app developers!
+They only get **one thread** to handle user input!

+The IO issues and fixes still apply.

+However, the issue of CPU intensive tasks is another concern.
+In a nutshell, these types of tasks should not be done on the UI thread.

+The types of tasks would include:

+- Processing a large number of items in a loop
+- Computing aggregations for reporting

+If your app does this (on the main/UI thread), then there's nothing to handle user input and UI stuff like animations, etc.

+This leads to freezing and laggy apps.

+The solution is to offload CPU intensive tasks to a background task/thread.
+This starts to get into queuing up new threads/tasks, how to use `ConfigureAwait(false)` to keep asynchronous branches of your code on a non-UI context, etc. All things beyond the scope of our article.

 # The Async Keyword

+Let's start looking at the `async/await` keywords and how they are to be used.

 There's confusion over the async keyword.
 Why?
 Because it looks like it **makes** your method asynchronous.
 But, it doesn't.